T1087.002

 Description from ATT&CK

 Adversaries may attempt to get a listing of domain accounts.
-This information can help adversaries determine which domain accounts exist to aid in follow-on behavior.
+This information can help adversaries determine which domain accounts exist to aid in follow-on behavior such as targeting specific accounts which possess particular privileges.

 Atomic Tests